Let’s remind the Speaker of Parliament: Parliament isn’t a safe haven for ‘criminals!’

 Clearly, they were seeking to hide behind the parliamentary privilege, which in my view, was an abuse of the privilege.

-But despite their earlier refuge in the parliamentary privilege, the judge found them guilty and sentenced them into prison.
+But despite their earlier refuge in the parliamentary privilege, the judge found them guilty and sentenced them to prison.
 Their sentences ranged from 18 months to 12 months.

 The origins of parliamentary privilege